eliabieri/wg_display/project_report.md

 The project also allowed me to learn a lot of new things on the way.
 I got way more proficient in writing Rust code!
-Having decided to use many novel technologies like Tailwind, writing webapps with Rust and using GitHub Actions for cross compilation, I almost never felt like I was just doing dummy work.
-With every step on the way, I had to aquire new knowledge and skills, study documentation and exchange with other people.
+Having decided to use many novel technologies like Tailwind, writing web apps with Rust and using GitHub Actions for cross compilation, I almost never felt like I was just doing dummy work.
+With every step on the way, I had to acquire new knowledge and skills, study documentation and exchange with other people.

 ### User feedback